TinyTapeout/tinytapeout-chip-renders/README.md

 # Tiny Tapeout Chip Renders

-This repo contains the chip renders for all Tiny Tapeouts shuttles since TT02.
+This repo contains the chip renders for all Tiny Tapeouts shuttles.
 Each shuttle includes two renders:

 - full_gds.png: A full render of the GDS file.
 - logic_density: Shows only the local interconnect layer, which is used to estimate the logic density of the chip.